Learning Outcomes

 Revision Tip

-For fraud, always check if the prosecution can prove both dishonesty (using the Ivey test) and intent to make a gain or cause a loss.
-If either is missing, the offence is not made out.
+When analysing potential fraud, always check that both dishonesty (using the Ivey test) and intent to make a gain or cause a loss are present and provable.
+Absence of either means the offence is not made out.

 Summary